phalcon/documentation/docs/image.md

 - - -

 ## Overview
-The `Phalcon\Image` namespace exposes adapter that offer image manipulating functionality.
+The `Phalcon\Image` namespace exposes an adapter that offers image manipulating functionality.
 These adapters are designed to allow multiple operations to be performed on the same image.

 ## Adapters
 This component uses adapters that offer methods to manipulate images.
 You can easily create your own adapter using the [Phalcon\Image\Adapter\AdapterInterface][image-adapter-adapterinterface].